flatironinstitute/CaImAn/README.md

 Code description and related packages
 =======

-This repository contains a MATLAB implementation of the spatio-temporal demixing, i.e., (source extraction) code for large scale calcium imaging data.
+This repository contains a Python implementation of the spatio-temporal demixing, i.e., (source extraction) code for large scale calcium imaging data.
 Related code can be found in the following links:

 ## Python
 - [Source extraction with CNMF (this package)](https://github.com/agiovann/SOURCE_EXTRACTION_PYTHON)